-The 2011 Census Road Network File includes updates that were made using the following provincially-sourced data: Digital Road Atlas (DRA) in British Columbia, Ontario Road Network (ORN) in six census divisions in Ontario (Halton, Hamilton, Ottawa, Peel, Toronto and Waterloo).
-Yukon, Northwest Territories and Nunavut now contain updated territory-sourced data.
-The result of this effort is the improvement of positional accuracy.
+The 2012 Road Network File includes updates that were made using the following provincially-sourced data: Ontario Road Network (ORN) in two census divisions in Ontario (Niagara 3526 and York 3519).
+The result of this effort is an improvement in the representation of the road network.

 The information present in the Spatial Data Infrastructure road layer was developed for the purposes of statistical analysis and census operations.
-The absolute position of roads on the Spatial Data Infrastructure varies with the source files and documents used to build and maintain the database.
+The absolute position of roads in the Spatial Data Infrastructure varies with the source files and documents used to build and maintain the database.
 Therefore, the road layer is not suitable for high precision measurement applications such as engineering, property transfers, or other uses that might require highly accurate measurements of the earth's surface.